ed-df-atwork/CheatSheets/uv-Marimo/Marimo.md

-# marimo Cheat Sheet: Reactive Python Notebooks
+# Marimo Cheat Sheet: Reactive Python Notebooks

 ### 1. Installation & Getting Started
 `marimo` is a reactive notebook that stores everything as a pure Python (`.py`) file.